rishij286/stock-price-predictor/README.md

 While this project is still a work in progress, it has already been a major learning opportunity, combining curiosity, self-learning, and experimentation.

 ## Why This Project?
 I wanted to bridge the gap between abstract machine learning concepts and real-world application.
 Financial markets offered a fascinating, data-rich problem space to explore.
-The stock market also provided a personal motivation: I’ve always wondered if you could use code to find patterns or signals in the chaos of market data.
+The stock market also provided a personal motivation: I’ve always wondered if you could use code to find patterns or signals in the chaos of market data, even if it's not 100% accurate.

 ## How to Run
 Coming soon – will include setup instructions once the first working version is ready.